maelfabien/Multimodal-Emotion-Recognition/README.md

 - Run the file `live_face.py` to run the facial emotion recognition.

+![image](/Presentation/Images/Mon-film-7_1.gif)

+- The other algorithms are packaged to be ran into the WebApp directly, and take text and audio files as inputs.

 ## VI.
-Demonstration

-Here is a quick demo of the facial emotion recognition algorithm from a webcam stream :

-![image](/Presentation/Images/Mon-film-7_1.gif)

-## VII.
 Research Paper

 If you are interested in the research paper we are working on currently, feel free to check out this link : https://www.overleaf.com/read/xvtrrfpvzwhf

-## VIII.
+## VII.
 Deployment and WebApp

 The WebApp folder is a Flask WebApp that deploys our algorithms online.
 Our work can be accessed here : https://emotion.onrender.com/